Fiona-MC/eDNA-sims-pub/README.md

 ### Pipelines
 runLinearSimAnalysis_filtered.sh

 runLogisticSimAnalysis_filtered.sh

-runINLAsimAnalysis.sh (this analysis depends on scripts from https://github.com/wyc661217/Arctic_eDNA_2021) run_sparcc_simAnalysis.sh
+runINLAsimAnalysis.sh (this analysis depends on scripts from https://github.com/wyc661217/Arctic_eDNA_2021)

+Additonal note about INLA: For parallelized analysis using slurm scripts: run_INLA_oneRun.sh for each simulation run, followed by run_INLA_gatheringRes.sh

+run_sparcc_simAnalysis.sh

 run_spiecEasiSimAnalysis.sh

 run_ecoCopulaSimAnalysis.sh

 All of these files will output a mistakes.csv file with all of the information to make ROC curves or get FDR.